 Beyond the well-hidden charging port integrated into the front grille, there will be little to give away the Superb iV's part-electric status.
 The infotainment system can display information on battery status and electric range and additional controls for the various powertrain modes.
 It will also be possible to programme the PHEV's air-con to cool the cabin before the car is needed.

-Prices for the rest of the range, with traditional petrol and diesel engines, start from £24,655 for the saloon and £25,975 for the estate.
+Prices for the rest of the range, with traditional petrol and diesel engines, start from £24,655 for the hatchback and £25,975 for the estate.

 The updated Superb has been launched with a choice of two petrol and two diesel engines and in six trim levels.
 Entry-level S models, offered with a 1.6-litre petrol or diesel engine, feature LED front and rear lights and a new infotainment system featuring voice control.